MinhMark123123/DailyForecast/README.md

 ---------------
 The project created a config file [config.properties](config.properties) to store all the key or config.
 This file can be replace with CI/CD in build time script for safer with production mode

-All key in config file has been encrypted and the password also can load from environment variable in the real app. decrypt gradle script:
+All keys in config file has been encrypted and the password can be load from environment variable in the real app. decrypt gradle script:
 ```
 static String secureDecrypt(String pass, String vector, String value) {
-    println(vector)
     def cipherText = value.decodeBase64()
     def bytesVector = vector.getBytes("UTF-8")
-    println(bytesVector.length)
     def iv = new IvParameterSpec(bytesVector)
     Cipher cipher = Cipher.getInstance("AES/CBC/PKCS5PADDING")
     SecretKeySpec key = new SecretKeySpec(pass.getBytes("UTF-8"), "AES")